Got a pea-sized family engagement budget? Read this.

 Your school likely already uses some form of mass communication like “robo calls” or a digital messaging system.
 Upgrade your communication with social media.
 I’ve seen teachers create private facebook pages for the parents in their class, and parent outreach directors can create private groups for the whole school.

-Annie, one of our assistant’s here at FFS and local teacher, can vouch for facebook groups she’s participated in.
+Annie, one of our assistant’s here at FFS and local teacher, can vouch for facebook groups she’s participated in (see images below).
 Parents, teachers, and admins post freely, answer questions, share information and get connected.
 Send posters or flyers home with students to announce to join the facebook group.

 We talk about using family engagement teams later in this email at our $500 level, but you can start here for free.
 Request to make an announcement at your next staff meeting asking for help with your family engagement projects.
 Examples: Teacher volunteers can provide childcare when you can’t hire anyone, and potlucks are fun when there is no budget for food.